Chief Joseph Brant National Gallery of Canada

 Joseph Brant, Mohawk chief

-Though Joseph has no direct connections with Stratford, his son John Brant was a close friend of John Galt and Tiger Dunlop (see Dunlop Place).
+Though Joseph Brant has no direct connections with Stratford, his son John Brant was a close friend of John Galt and Tiger Dunlop (see Dunlop Place).

-For more click on Joseph Grant
+For more click on Joseph Brant

 John Brant, son of Joseph Brant

-John Grant was a friend of Tiger Dunlop (see Dunlop Place) and worked with him in 1827 to explore, map and survey the land that is now known as Perth County.
+John Brant was a friend of Tiger Dunlop (see Dunlop Place) and worked with him in 1827 to explore, map and survey the land that is now known as Perth County.
 The land was part of the million acres of the Huron Tract that the Canada Comapny received from the Crown and had to open up for settlement as part of their agreement.

 In particular, he was involved with the unwanted and largely neglected area that would become Perth County.
 Other places around what would later be Perth had been more desirable for settlement and Perth County was late to the settlement table.